raul23/organize-ebooks/README.rst

   By limiting the number of ISBNs to check, the script can run faster by not being bogged down by testing lots of ISBNs.
 And usually it is the first ISBN found that is the correct one since it appears in the very first pages of the document which is the most likely place to find it (the script searches ISBNs in the first pages, then in the end, and finally in the middle of the file).
-- ``--skip-archives``: by default all archives (e.g. 7z, zip) are searched for ISBNs and this means that these files will be decompressed and each extracted file will be recursively searched for ISBNs.
+- ``--skip-archives``: by default all archives (e.g. 7z, zip) are searched for ISBNs and this means that they will be decompressed and each extracted file will be recursively searched for ISBNs.
 Thus you can just skip these archives (except epub documents) when organizing your ebooks by using this flag.
 - ``--corruption-check``: corruption check with ``pdfinfo`` can be very sensitive by flagging some PDF files as corrupted even though